ElektraInitiative/libelektra/src/plugins/haskell/README.md

 ## Introduction

-A plugin which takes care about initializing the haskell run-time.
+A plugin which takes care about initializing the haskell runtime.

 ## Usage